 Liver Cancer Treatment

 Liver Cancer Surgery

 Being told that you have liver cancer is a trying and challenging time for you and your family.
 At Akron General, our liver cancer specialists understand what you’re going through and strive every day to work collaboratively with patients and their families, from diagnosis throughout the treatment process.

 For patients who have liver cancer, there are several treatment options available, as well as combinations of therapies.
 For more information about liver cancer treatment options available at Akron General’s McDowell Cancer Center, call 330-344-HOPE (4673).

 The surgical resection of liver cancer tumors can render a patient cancer free and is often the primary treatment option for most liver cancer patients.
-Highly specialized surgeons work closely with patients’ oncologists to pinpoint the location of primary liver cancer tumors (liver cancer that originated in the liver) or metastases, which are liver cancer tumors that spread to the liver from cancer located elsewhere in the body, such as breast cancer or leukemia.
+Highly specialized surgeons work closely with patients’ oncologists to pinpoint the location of primary liver cancer tumors (liver cancer that originated in the liver) or metastases, which are liver cancer tumors that spread to the liver from cancer located elsewhere in the body, such as colorectal, breast or melanoma.